 The Division of Lands and Forests manages nearly 4,000,000 acres of land, located in almost every county of the state.
 From the remote locations of the Adirondack and Catskill mountains to the rolling hills of the western parts of the state and the forested areas on Long Island, a wide range of hunting and trapping opportunities await the outdoor recreationist.

 Hunting and trapping are permitted in the Adirondack and Catskill Forest Preserves.

 State-owned lands located within these preserves are designated “Forever Wild.”
 All state land rules and camping requirements apply to the preserves, as well as additional rules specific to certain areas.
 Contact the regional DEC office (see Important Numbers) of the county where you would like to hunt or trap for more information.
 For further information on Forest Preserve lands, please visit the DEC website at: www.dec.ny.gov/lands/4960.html

-Conservation easements are tracts of privately owned property on which the State of New York has acquired certain public rights, which are outlined in the easement document as well as in a Recreation Management Plan jointly developed by the state and the landowner.
+Conservation easements are tracts of privately owned property on which New York State has acquired certain public rights, which are outlined in the easement document as well as in a recreation management plan jointly developed by the state and the landowner.
 Public hunting and trapping is allowed on many conservation easements, but due to the individual nature of each conservation easement, members of the public wishing to hunt or trap on a given easement property are strongly encouraged to contact a local DEC office (see Important Numbers) of the county where you would like to hunt or trap for details on how to properly access the property and the hunting and trapping regulations unique to the easement.
 For further information on DEC held Conservation Easements, please visit the DEC website at: www.dec.ny.gov/lands/41156.html

 State forest (reforestation land)